f8al/DNSrazzle/docs/README.md

 ## Known Compatibility Issues
 ** Because of missing dependencies on Apple Silicon, to get this working on an m1 Mac, you will need to do the following: **
- - `brew install miniforge`  - install miniforge through homebrew
+ * `brew install miniforge`  - install miniforge through homebrew
- - `brew install cmake` - install cmake through homebrew
+ * `brew install cmake` - install cmake through homebrew
- - `conda create --name py38 python=3.8` - use conda to create a python3.8 virtualenv
+ * `conda create --name py38 python=3.8` - use conda to create a python3.8 virtualenv
- - `conda activate -n py38` - activate the conda venv
+ * `conda activate -n py38` - activate the conda venv
- - `conda install numpy scikit-image` - install numpy and scikit-image through conda (NOTE: you can also get numpy directly from Apples github in their [tensorflow repo](https://github.com/apple/tensorflow_macos)
+ * `conda install numpy scikit-image` - install numpy and scikit-image through conda (NOTE: you can also get numpy directly from Apples github in their [tensorflow repo](https://github.com/apple/tensorflow_macos)
- - Compile openCV (cv2) from source, and symlink it into the conda venv site-packages directory.
+ * Compile openCV (cv2) from source, and symlink it into the conda venv site-packages directory.
- -- A good guide for this has been written by Sayak Paul, and is available from his blog [here](https://sayak.dev/install-opencv-m1/)
+   * A good guide for this has been written by [Sayak Paul](https://github.com/sayakpaul), and is available from his blog [here](https://sayak.dev/install-opencv-m1/)
- -- The path to the site-packages folder is different than referenced above for a homebrew miniforge install.
+   * The path to the site-packages folder is different than referenced above for a homebrew miniforge install.
 The correnc path is `/opt/homebrew/Caskroom/miniforge/base/envs/py38/lib/python3.8/site-packages` assuming you named your conda venv "py38"
- - `pip3 install -r requirements.txt` -  Install the rest of the dependencies with pip
+ * `pip3 install -r requirements.txt` -  Install the rest of the dependencies with pip